Synthesizers.com: Products

 sequencers, ring modulators and quantizers.
 Cabinets of various construction styles are offered to house modules and power components.

 Synthesizers.com cabinets and modules conform to the physical Moog Modular (5U tall) form factor.

-Moog 960 Sequencer Reissue
+Moog 960 Sequencer reissue

-In 2005, Synthesizers.com began offering a clone of Moog's famous 960 sequencer.
+In 2005, Synthesizers.com began offering a clone of Moog's 960 sequencer.
 The front panel duplicates the original 960 layout while the electronics required a redesign using currently available circuit components.
 Recreation of Moog's 961 and 962 accessory modules are offered as well.

-Meeting of the Knobs

-Synthesizers.com periodically hosts informal public meetings in the Dallas/Fort Worth area where enthusiasts show various sorts of modern and vintage electronic musical instruments.